Stuffed pumpkin with goat cheese, lentils, and spinach

 How do you make this?

 Cut the butternut in half lengthwise and remove the seeds.
-Hollow out the butternut until there is 1 cm from the edge everywhere using a melon baller or a teaspoon.
-Prick the flesh all over with a skewer and place it along with the hollowed part on a baking sheet lined with parchment paper, season with pepper and salt, drizzle with olive oil, and bake for 20 minutes in an oven at 200°C.
+Hollow out the butternut completely, leaving about 1 cm from the edge with a melon baller or a teaspoon.
+Prick the flesh all over with a skewer and place it along with the hollowed-out part on a baking sheet lined with parchment paper, season with pepper and salt, drizzle with olive oil, and bake for 20 minutes in an oven at 200°C.

 Crumble the other goat cheese over it and bake for 25 minutes in an oven at 200°C. Serve immediately.

-You can also replace the lentils with finely chopped mushrooms or cooked minced meat and the spinach with frozen peas if your kids – like my Grace – are not into spinach yet.
+You can also replace the lentils with finely chopped mushrooms or ground meat and the spinach with frozen peas if your kids – like my Grace – are not into spinach yet.

 Social